alecksandr26/recipe-app-web/README.md

 # Recipe app web
-A simple recipe app web
+A simple web application for cooking recipes